psychemedia/storytelling-notes/monmouthshire_tales.md

 ...

-"Among the early specimens of his [ John of Rent's] magical skill, while a farmer's boy in the vicinity he confined a number of crows, which he was ordered to keep from the corn, in an old barn without a roof, that he might visit Grosmont fair.
+"Among the early specimens of his [ John of Rent's *(sic)*] magical skill, while a farmer's boy in the vicinity he confined a number of crows, which he was ordered to keep from the corn, in an old barn without a roof, that he might visit Grosmont fair.
 'And sure enough,' said the old woman who told me the anecdote, 'they were there, for they made a terrible clatter, and would not fly away till Jack himself came and released them.'"—Vol. i.
 [TH: actually, vol. ii] p.
 337.

 ...